 First and foremost, it’s important to have the proper expectations.
 Simply having a Meghan Markle nose job is not going to make you look exactly like Meghan Markle; with that said, a skilled cosmetic surgeon can help you soften your features and achieve a new look that’s right for you.

 One way you can communicate your wishes to the plastic surgeon is to bring some photographs, displaying the kind of nose you want—whether it’s Meghan Markle or some other celebrity.
+This is a great start in how to prepare for a nose surgery.
 Your cosmetic surgeon can then get a sense of what you’re looking to change, and provide you with a realistic assessment of what he or she can do for you.